Nagendra1997/mesibo-documentation/livestreaming.md

 > **Disclaimer** : The Conferencing and Streaming APIs are currently under development for more platforms and will be continously updated.
 Please ensure that you are using the latest version of Mesibo APIs and documentation.

 # Mesibo Conferencing and Streaming
 Mesibo has made it simple to use and build with group calling and streaming APIs.
 Mesibo conferencing and streaming can be readily integrated with your existing applications which are using Mesibo messaging and call APIs.
+In just a few steps, you can setup any type of streaming and confrencing application you need- a webinar, virtual meeting and conferencing, live events, etc.

-In just a few steps, you can setup any type of streaming and confrencing application you need- a webinar, virtual meeting and conferencing, live events, etc. Say you want to create a conference room to host a virtual meeting.
-A conference room is basically a group, where members are connected through calls - Group calling.
-So, first you need to create a group.
+For example, say you want to build a conference room to host a virtual meeting.
+A conference room is basically a group, where members are streaming their camera feed.
+So to create a group conference call, you need to create a group.
 You can [create a group](https://mesibo.com/documentation/api/backend-api/#group-management-apis) from the console or use the backend APIs.
-Then, you can enable the required features for making the calls.
+Then, you can enable the required features for the calls.

 ### Call Type
 You can set the type of stream you need, such as audio or video or both.
-You can also enable screen sharing feature if required.
+For example, you can have an audio only group call.
+If you need to show a presentation or some charts, you need to enable screen sharing.
 You may choose to share multiple streams(simulcast) at once.
-For example, both your camera stream and desktop screen can be streamed simulataneously in case of a webinar.
+Both your camera stream and desktop screen can be streamed simulataneously, with your camera feed streaming your own self and the screen containing your presentation.

 ### Call Quality
 What kind of quality do you need for your calls?
 Mesibo provides you with a wide range of streaming quality options.
 Note that although you can enable the resolution required here in the console, your camera/device must support recording that resolution.
 It is recommended that you enable the resolution that best meets your bandwidth and device capacity.